jentery/mdia200v7/index.md

 I've a 24-hour grace period (no questions asked, no email required, and no penalties) for every worksheet in this course.
 A late penalty of five points per business day will apply after 24 hours.
 Weekends and holidays do not count as business days.

-I cannot accept an exit ticket after the class session it was assigned, I will not accept worksheets more than two weeks after they are due, and I cannot accept the portfolio after Thursday, December 17th.
+I cannot accept an exit ticket after the class session it was assigned, I will not accept worksheets more than two weeks after they are due, and I cannot accept the portfolio after 10am on Friday, December 18th.

 Please email me if you need an extension for any assignment (before it is due), and we can discuss possibilities on a case-by-case basis.